dqdang/dqdang.github.io/_posts/2020-09-22-environment.markdown

 ...
 ```

-This is what my directory tree of my Unix environment looks like:
+This is what my directory tree of my Unix/Mac environment looks like:
 ```
 Users
 └───$User